Pinan: History

+According to Motobu Chōki, one of Ankō Itosu's early students, the Pinan kata was created by Itosu and were originally called Channan (チャンナン), possessing slightly different movements.
+When Motobu asked Itosu about this point in his later years, Itosu replied, "The form is somewhat different from those days, but now I have decided on the form as it was performed by the students.
+Everyone preferred the name Pinan, so I followed the young people's opinion."

+Since Motobu (b.
+1870) began studying under Itosu at the age of 12 (East Asian age reckoning), this confirms the Channan were already in existence by the 1880s.
+The name "Pinan" was suggested by students of the former Okinawa Prefectural First Middle School (now Shuri High School) or Okinawa Prefectural Normal School.
+Itosu was a karate instructor here at the time, and adopted the name "Pinan".

+The Channan is now lost, but some believe that Motobu-ryū's "Shirokuma" (白熊, lit. 'white bear') kata may be Channan due to its similarity to Pinan.

-The Pinan kata were introduced into the school systems on Okinawa in 1895, and were subsequently adopted by many teachers and schools in the 1900s.
-Thus, they are present today in the curriculum of Shitō-ryū, Wadō-ryū, Shōrin-ryū, Kobayashi-ryū, Kyokushin, Seido Juku, Shinki-Ryu, Shōrei-ryū, Shotojuku, Shotokan, Matsubayashi-ryū, Shukokai, Shindo Jinen Ryu, Kosho-ryū Kempo, Kenyu Ryu, Kushin Ryu and several other styles.
+The Pinan kata were introduced into the school systems on Okinawa in 1895.
+They were subsequently adopted by many teachers and schools in the 1900s.
+Thus, they are present today in the curriculum of Shitō-ryū, Wadō-ryū, Shōrin-ryū, Kobayashi-ryū, Kyokushin, Seido Juku, Shinki-Ryu, Shōrei-ryū, Shotojuku, Shotokan, Matsubayashi-ryū, Shukokai, Shindo Jinen Ryu, Koei-Kan, Kosho-ryū Kempo, Kenyu Ryu, Kushin Ryu and several other styles.

-One of the stories surrounding the history of the Pingan kata claims that Itosu learned a kata from a Chinese man living in Okinawa.
-This kata was called "Chiang Nan" by the Chinese man.
-The form became known as "Channan", an Okinawan/Japanese approximation of the Chinese pronunciation.
-The original form of the Channan kata is lost.

-Itosu formed 5 katas from the long Channan Kata which he thought would be easier to learn.
 Funakoshi modified the Pinan forms to Heian forms, introducing his version of Kushanku (actually renamed Kanku Dai).
 The 5 kata were Pinans Shodan, Nidan, Sandan, Yondan, and Godan.